REV3NT3CH/ZorinThemes/README.md

 Zorin Appearance > Themes > Other.

+After Applying the theme it is recommended to run Alt + F2 to run a command then type the letter r and press enter to refresh the desktop environment

 ## Screenshots

 Screenshots can be found <a href="https://github.com/REV3NT3CH/ZorinThemes/blob/master/screenshots/screenshots.md">here</a>

 ## Credits & Thanks
-Credits to the Zorin team for the ZorinGrey-Dark theme, Grub theme and Plymouth theme I based this off of found here https://github.com/ZorinOS/zorin-desktop-themes
+Credits to the Zorin team for the Zorin-Dark themes, Grub theme and Plymouth theme I based this off of found here https://github.com/ZorinOS/zorin-desktop-themes

 Credits to realmazharhussain for the gdm tools used in the instructions and can be found here https://github.com/realmazharhussain/gdm-tools